keviny1273/nginx-jupyter-reverseproxy/README.md

 # Running the container

-Before running this container, you must have the AIHackathon-AnacondawithWine container running and it must be named anacondawithwine (this is included in the example run command specified on that repository.
+Before running this container, you must have the AIHackathon-AnacondawithWine container running and it must be named anacondawithwine (this is included in the example run command specified on that repository).

+Also you must have a valid SSL certificate, which requires a valid domain name.
+If you have one, great, use that and point it to your server's public IP address.
+If not, let us know and we can provide one.
+Ensure that is all working and registered and points to your public IP address, then start this container ensuring you have specified the fqdn (e.g. www.fun-with-ai.co.uk)

+`docker run --name njrp --hostname [enter domain name] --link anacondawithwine:jnbk -it -p 80:80 -p 443:443 keviny101/nginx-jupyter-reverseproxy`

+example :

-`docker run --name njrp --link anacondawithwine:jnbk -it -p 80:80 -p 443:443 keviny101/nginx-jupyter-reverseproxy`
+`docker run --name njrp --hostname www.fun-with-ai.co.uk --link anacondawithwine:jnbk -it -p 80:80 -p 443:443 keviny101/nginx-jupyter-reverseproxy`

 # That's it